Small pair of glasses indicating reading time

 SupplyAID makes it easy to pull data about when a specific item becomes critical because everything is recorded.
 This means everyday life feels more secure.

-– It is important for us that we can obtain correct data.
-We recently needed data about a special type of drain: How many operations we do and how many drains we use.
-There we could go to the product team, who could find the exact data, says Winnie Bechmann Eriksen.
+“It’s important to us that we can obtain accurate data.
+We recently needed data on a specific type of drain: How many procedures do we perform?
+How many drains do we use?
+We were able to turn to the supply team, who were able to find the exact data,” says Winnie Bechmann Eriksen.

 – We are a very small specialty and use products that you can't just borrow from other operating rooms.
 What we use for brain surgery is so special that we have to be ahead of the curve all the time.
 We get patients in urgently who are very, very ill and need to be operated on quickly, so we are deeply dependent on the navigation working so that we can ensure our everyday lives.